-Name of Complainant: Department: Name(s) of individual engaging in alleged discrimination and/or harassment including sexual harassment: Department: Describe the specific incident of discrimination and/o each incident separately, including dates, times an member exact dates, times or locations, provide a pages if necessary. nd locations.
-If you cannot re-
+Name of Complainant: Department: Name(s) of individual engaging in alleged discrimination and/or harassment including sexual harassment: Department: Describe the specific incident of discrimination and/or harassr separately, including dates, times and locations.
+If you can locations, provide approximations.
+Use additional pages if ne nnot remember exact dates, times or Are there others who may have witnessed this alleged discrimination and/or harassment?
+If so, provide their name(s).